Reading time 3 Mins

-In a busy workplace, it’s not uncommon for employees to take shortcuts when they’re familiar with their position.
-When they’re are in a hurry, skirting the rules may seem like a good idea, but in reality, it just increases the risk of injury.
+In a busy workplace, it’s not uncommon for employees that are familiar with their position to take shortcuts to save time.
+When they’re are in a hurry, skirting the rules may seem like a good idea.
+In reality, it just increases the risk of workplace accidents.

 Ensure that employees understand the importance of always following workplace safety rules.
-If they are chronically taking shortcuts to meet work demands, it may be necessary to re-evaluate workload distribution among staff.
+If they are constantly cutting corners to meet work demands, it may be necessary to re-evaluate workload distribution among staff.

-In a fast-paced working environment that’s constantly bustling with activity, housekeeping can fall pretty far down on the list of priorities.
-Most people don’t think a few boxes stacked up in the hallway is a significant safety risk, but all that extra clutter can be an accident waiting to happen.
+In a fast-paced working environment, simple housekeeping can fall pretty far down on the list of priorities.
+Most people don’t think a few boxes stacked up in the hallway is a significant safety risk, but all that extra clutter can be a workplace accident waiting to happen.

-Workplace cleanliness makes it easier for employees to efficiently maneuver in their areas and reduces the risk of injuries from slips, trips, or falls.
-Whether the work environment is an office, a manufacturing facility, a warehouse, or another type of facility, keeping a well-maintained work area is critical to ensuring employee safety.
+A clean and organized workspace makes it easier for employees to perform their job duties and reduces the risk of injury from slips, trips, or falls.
+Whether an office, a manufacturing facility, a warehouse, or a construction site, keeping a well-maintained, clutter-free work area is critical to ensuring employee safety.

-Most workplace accidents don’t involve drugs or alcohol, but these substances can exacerbate an already risky situation and cause accidents to be even worse.
-Having a clearly stated zero-tolerance policy toward drugs and alcohol in the workplace is a crucial step in keeping employees safe.
+While most workplace accidents don’t involve drugs or alcohol, these substances can exacerbate already risky situations and may lead to serious accidents.
+Having a clearly stated zero-tolerance policy toward drugs and alcohol is a crucial step in keeping employees safe.

 Reporting safety concerns can be intimidating for many employees.
-Whether it’s reporting that a manager isn’t properly training new employees on safety protocols or that a coworker is taking unnecessary risks, reporting safety concerns can often make an employee feel like they’re tattling.
+Whether it’s reporting that a manager isn’t properly training new employees on safety protocols or that a coworker is taking unnecessary risks, reporting safety concerns can often make an individual feel like they’re ratting out a fellow employee.